PS213073/Letsflix/README.md

 # Letsflix Movie App

 This is a movie app built with Nuxt.js, Tailwind CSS, and Font Awesome.
 It uses the TMDB API to fetch movie data.
+The app is deployed on [Vercel](https://vercel.com/).
+It was inspired by [movies.nuxt.space](https://movies.nuxt.space/).

 ## Features